libp2p/js-libp2p-interfaces/README.md

 The API is presented with both Node.js and Go primitives, however, there is not actual limitations for it to be extended for any other language, pushing forward the cross compatibility and interop through diferent stacks.

 # Modules that implement the interface

 - [node-libp2p-tcp](https://github.com/diasdavid/node-libp2p-tcp)

+note: for any new given implementation that adds one more option to the multiaddr space that was not expected yet, the respective multiaddr should be added to the PeerInfo objects available on the tests, so that implementation can be properly tested.

 # Badge